jaxsonjames1023/os-ticket-Ticket-Examples/README.md

 <img src="https://i.imgur.com/BEVicaT.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
 Create a new ticket as Karen for the CFO's laptop turning on using the power button.
+Assigned the ticket to John, and he determined the power cord to computer was broken.
+Next, gave CFO new power cord and resolved the issue.
+Ticket was closed out.
 </p>
 <br />